Revised: August 2021

 Closed captions allow viewers to read what is being said on screen.
-Closed captions are typically used for accessibility reasons by those who are deaf or have hearing impairments.
+They are typically used for accessibility reasons by those who are deaf or have hearing impairments.

-However, these captions are used by a much larger audience for a variety of reasons.
+Closed captioning is an invaluable service which differs slightly from subtitling.
+These captions are used by a large audience, consisting not only of those who are hard of hearing, for a variety of reasons.
 They could be used when someone is watching a video in a busy or loud environment, watching a video with the sound off or to support viewers that are not native in the original language.

-Adding closed captions to your YouTube video is fairly straightforward.
-We’ve even created a handy tutorial that you can follow so that you can easily create and add closed captions yourself or by someone in your team.
+So, now we’ve cleared that up, we can get back to how to add closed captions to your YouTube video.
+It’s fairly straightforward, and we’ve even created a handy tutorial that you can follow so that you can easily create and add closed captions yourself or by someone in your team.

 Steps to adding closed caption to YouTube:

 - Click channel logo and go to creator studio

 - Click Subtitles/CC